multiOTP/multiotp/readme_4.3.2.5.txt

 - Full MySQL support, including tables creation
 - Fully automatic build chain (invisible for you, but very nice for me)
-- (Parts of the) comments have been reformatted and enhanced, but still some work to do...
+- (Parts of the) comments have been reformatted and enhanced, but still some work to do.

-What's new in 3.9.x releases
+# What's new in 3.9 releases
 - Support for account with multiple users
 - Some bug fixes

-What's new in 3.2.x releases
+# What's new in 3.2 releases
 - Google Authenticator support.
 Special information to handle the base 32 seed.
-- Better MySQL backend integration (still in beta).
-Now it is possible to store all information in a MySQL backend instead of a flat file
+- Better MySQL backend integration.
+Now it is possible to store all information in a MySQL backend instead of a flat file .

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
+2015-07-15 4.3.2.5 SysCo/al Calling multiotp CLI without parameter returns now error code 30 (instead of 19)
+2015-06-24 4.3.2.4 SysCo/al multi_account automatic support
+                            Scratch password generation (UTF) 2015-06-10 4.3.2.3 SysCo/al Enhancements for the Dev(Talks): demo
+2015-06-09 4.3.2.2 SysCo/al Empty users are refused
+                            TOTP time interval of imported tokens is set by default to 30s More accuracy in the logged information
+                            Refactoring backend methods, sharing code
+                            Refactoring some ugly parts (!)
+                            Documentation update concerning lockout functions and prefix PIN prefix Special token entry 'Sms' is now also accepted, like 'SMS' or 'sms', to send an SMS token The minus (-) in the prefix password is now supported (it was filtered to fix some rare user issues)
+                            The autoresync option is now enabled by default Resync during authentication (autoresync) is now better handled in the class directly The server_cache_level is now set to 1 by default (instead of 0) If the token length is not correct, it's now written in the log Some LDAP messages are now only logged in debug mode 2014-12-15 4.3.1.1 SysCo/al Better generic LDAP support
+                              - description sync done in the following order: description, gecos, displayName
+                              - memberOf is not always implemented, alternative method to sync users based on group names.
+                              - disabled account synchronization using shadowExpire or sambaAcctFlags Better Active Directory support
+                              - accountExpires is now supported for synchronization
+                              - ms-DS-User-Account-Control-Computed (to handle locked out accounts, available since Windows 2003)
 2014-12-09 4.3.1.0 SysCo/al MULTIOTP_PATH environment variable support
                             CLI proxy added to speed up the command line Scratch password need also the prefix PIN if it's activated